Check in time – 5.30 pm

 Vivienne has over 20 years’ experience in International Education.
 This includes management of the International Student program at Chisholm Institute followed by the more recent role of Senior Marketing Consultant at Melbourne Institute of Technology.

-Speaker: Rebecca Doyle, Head of People & Culture, the National Rugby League (NRL)
+Speaker: Rebecca Doyle, General Manager, People & Culture, the National Rugby League (NRL)

-Rebecca is part of the Leadership team at the NRL (since July 2016) and oversees the people & culture workforce that delivers support to over 600 full-time staff across Australia.
+Rebecca until September 2019 was part of the Leadership team at the NRL (since July 2016) and oversaw the people & culture workforce that delivers support to over 600 full-time staff across Australia.

-Prior to joining the NRL, Rebecca held several executive Human Resource roles across national and multi-national corporations and has worked in sectors including technology, transport infrastructure, manufacturing and construction.
+Prior to joining the NRL, Rebecca held several executive Human Resource roles across national and multi-national corporations and has worked in sectors including construction, manufacturing and infrastructure.

-Rebecca has been pivotal in delivering several initiatives since joining the NRL, including leading negotiations to deliver a long-term, world-class enterprise agreement for Match Officials and actively promoting the Game’s positive and inclusive stance on supporting marginalised communities in particular.
+Rebecca has been pivotal in delivering several initiatives while at the NRL, including leading negotiations to deliver a long-term, world-class enterprise agreement for Match Officials and actively promoting the Game’s positive and inclusive stance on and off the field by establishing the annual Rugby League Women's Leadership Forum.
+Rebecca also worked closely with Male Champions of Change and Our Watch in pursuing gender equality.

 You will receive an automatic email and receipt to confirm your registration.